GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 ### Select test tool

-There are two most convenient ways to make API calls to Genesys Cloud: Postman and [Genesys Cloud API Explorer](https://developer.genesys.cloud/devapps/api-explorer).
+There are two convenient ways to make API calls to Genesys Cloud: Postman and [Genesys Cloud API Explorer](https://developer.genesys.cloud/devapps/api-explorer).
 Below you'll find an information about both tools usage.

 As a client, you can also use your preferred method to call an API, for instance, curl.